tanowaf/WAF-Core/README.md

 - filtering request/response bodies other than Json
 - feature parity with Varnish or performance parity with HAProxy
 - using async requests to connect to upstream servers
-- implementing rate-limiting, caching with own code (we should allow usage of PSR compliant external code for that)
+- implementing rate-limiting, caching (with own code - we should allow usage of PSR compliant external code for that)
 - rules/filters targeted at protecting the client from rogue servers' responses

 ## Requirements: